KamyarZeinalipour/KG-eval-human-ui/README.md

   - Originality, Engagement, and Creativity Rating (A, B, F, Skipping)
 - Save annotations to a CSV file.
 If an annotation for a particular sample already exists (tracked by the sample's index), it updates the annotation instead of creating a new one.
 - “Go Back” functionality lets annotators navigate to the preceding example and review or modify their ratings and comments.
-- Uses a simple, user-friendly web interface provided by Gradio.

 ## Requirements